Hastwell/Rainier.NativeOmukadeConnector/README.md

   You may need to change your active deck when switching to offical servers if you don't own the neccisary cards to use that deck.

 ## Information Disclosure
-If using a non-secure server (one starting with `ws://` instead of `wss://`), others can spy on your games with tools such as Wireshark.
+If using a non-secure server (one starting with `ws://` instead of `wss://`), others may be able to spy on your games with packet capture tools such as Wireshark.
 Use WSS wherever possible.
+Note that Omukade Cheyenne doesn't currently support WSS.

 To facilitate gameplay, some account details are sent to your chosen Omukade server.
 * The current region you're connected to (eg, West US, East US, Europe, Japan).
 This is used to trick the game into not